white-lab/protocols/protocols/retrovirus_cell_line.md

         3. Add FuGene directly onto the media.
 Use 12 μL of FuGene for each gene (i.e. 72 μL for 6 genes).
         4. Wait 10 minutes for FuGene to mix with media.
-        5. Add 200 μL of FuGene-Media mix to each tube of plasmids.
+        5. Add 200 μL of FuGene:Media mix to each tube of plasmids.
         6. Wait 15 minutes for FuGene to bind to DNA.
-        7. Remove media from HEK293 cells.
-        8. Add all of FuGene-Media-Plasmid mix to each well of HEK293 cells.
+        7. Add all of FuGene:Media:Plasmid mix to each well of HEK293 cells.
 3. Day 3
     1. Aspirate FuGene-Media-Plasmid mix off of the HEK293 cells.
     2. Add 2 mL of complete media onto the HEK293 cells.